A Sacred Abode of Historic Temples

 The Suttur village also had a Jain Basti, which indicates that people of the Jain community lived at Suttur.

-Special poojas are performed in all the temples of Suttur during important occasions such as Karthika Masa, Shravana Masa, Dhanrmasa, Amavasya, Poornima and on festival days.
+There are also many small temples, namely Basaveshwara, Ganesha and Bisilu Maramma, etc. located at Suttur.
+Special poojas are performed in all the temples of Suttur during important occasions such as Karthika Masa, Shravana Masa, Dhanurmasa, Amavasya, Poornima and on festival days.
 On such occasions, thousands of devotees visit the temples to partake in the special poojas.